Best Pillows for Side Sleepers: Reviews and Buyer’s Guide

 The Amerisleep Flex Pillow comes with a 10-year warranty.
 It is also available in two different sizes—queen and king.

 Lots of customer reviews mentioned the convenient adjustable fill, a major selling point of this pillow.
 Adjustable pillows allow you to remove or add as much fill as you want (you need to purchase additional fill if you want to add more).
-Coop Home Goods markets this pillow as excellent for side sleepers because of its medium-firm support.
+Coop Home Goods markets this pillow for people who love a soft sleep experience.

 - The pillow comes with a 100-night sleep trial.